HyotaeKim/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a postdoctoral associate in the Department of Statistical Science at Duke University, working with Professor Li Ma.
-I obtained my Ph.D. in Statistical Science at University of California, Santa Cruz, advised by an amazing supervisor Athanasios Kottas.
+I obtained my Ph.D. in Statistical Science at University of California, Santa Cruz, where I was very fortunate to be advised by Athanasios Kottas.
 My dissertation focused on Bayesian nonparametric modeling and inferences for point processes, with an emphasis on seismological application.